Loganator17/InSAR_2D_decomposition_calculator/README.md

 ########Part 2: Calculate the incidence angles
 #Step1: Convert the grdsample and grdcut los_ll.grd from part1:step3 to an XYZ for input
-#into SAT_look
+#into SAT_look.
+Complete this task in the topo/ directory
 grd2xyz dem.grd > dem.xyz

-#This step needs to be completed inside the topo/ directory for the master .PRM and .LED files

 #Step 2: Use Sat_look to calculate the Up, East, and North to compute the look vectors
 #Also ALOS_look and ENVI_Look for those sensors. output is: